luizfernandorg/agendador-tarefas/README.md

 ## Installation

 To install this project, follow the steps below.
-Before starting the service, make sure the PostgreSQL database named db_usuario has been created.
+Before starting the service, ensure that the MongoDB document named 'tarefa' has been created.
 This service does not include a frontend page; it's a Java backend only.
 Therefore, using Postman is recommended for testing.

 ```bash